Floatplane Pilot Training: Honouring the legacy, flying into the future.

 the future of fort langley air

 “We want to continue to be the pilot’s choice for floatplane training and float flying.
-I want to sustain what has historically made Fort Langley Air successful, to honour that legacy, and continue Fort Langley Air’s contribution to aviation.” -Scott McIntosh
+We want to sustain what has historically made Fort Langley Air successful, to honour that legacy, and continue Fort Langley Air’s contribution to aviation.”

 In 2017 the business went up for sale again and caught the eye of local entrepreneur Scott McIntosh, a thirty-year veteran of the transportation industry.
 As the son and grandson of career bushpilots, McIntosh first got familiar with aviation literally at the ground level, pushing barrels of av fuel down to the dock.
 “As a kid I watched my grandfather load and fly water bombers from the Forestry Division dock on the Winnipeg River.
 I flew with my Dad on his Arctic expeditions in my teens.
 I’ve hand loaded a lot of freight on a lot of different bush planes!
 I’ve always been attracted to the freedom that only a float plane offers you to explore remote places in Canada.”
 McIntosh sold Fort Langley Air in 2020 to pursue other local aviation projects.